guardian/coding-exercises/election-results/README.md

     "Cardiff West, 11014, C, 17803, L, 4923, UKIP, 2069, LD",
     "Islington South & Finsbury, 22547, L, 9389, C, 4829, LD, 3375, UKIP, 3371, G, 309, Ind"

-## Tasks:
-We want to transform this into a cleaned-up result that shows:

-a) the constituency name
-b) the result for each party
-c) find the winner for each constituency
-d) translates the party code into a full name
-e) shows the share of the vote as a percentage of all the votes cast

 ### Codes

 * C - Conservative Party